-Form 1099-K - If you received payments by credit card or debit card, including payments made to a paypal or like account, you will receive a 1099-K to report the income.
+Form 1099-K - If you received payments by credit card or debit card, including payments made to a PayPal or like account (Cash App, Venmo, etc.), you will receive a 1099-K to report the income.
 The income reported is considered part of the gross receipts of the taxpayer's business income.
 The income listed on your Form 1099-K is generally reported as self-employment income on a Schedule C, but not always.

 Form 1099-MISC - If you earned more than $600 from a person or company as a self-employed individual you will receive a 1099-MISC from the individual or company.
 You will receive a separate 1099-MISC for each independent job you had during the previous year.
 This income is generally reported on the Schedule C. However, depending what box your 1099-MISC income is reported, determines where this income should be reported within your tax return.

-Form 1099-Q - You will receive this form if you received a distribution from a Coverdell education savings account (ESA), tuition and benefits or a refund from a qualified tuition program (QTP), switched programs or program trustees, or are the beneficiary of an estate. **These distributions are typically not taxable if you transferred the funds to another program, another family member, or used the distributions to pay for your education.
+Form 1099-Q- You would receive this form if you received a distribution from a Coverdell education savings account (ESA), tuition and benefits or a refund from a qualified tuition program (QTP), switched programs or program trustees, or are the beneficiary of an estate. **These distributions are typically not taxable if you transferred the funds to another program, another family member, or used the distributions to pay for your education.

 Form 1099-R - If you received a pension or distribution from a retirement account or plan, the 1099-R displays the details.
 Issued by your broker, pension plan manager or mutual fund company, this form is also used if you rolled over money in a retirement plan like a 401(k) to an IRA, or you converted a traditional IRA to a Roth IRA.
 Rollovers are usually not taxable, but pension payouts may be.